Thousands rush to claim pension credit amid winter fuel payment squeeze

 Labour MP Neil Duncan-Jordan (Poole) said the decision would result in a “bureaucratic and unpopular means test” for older people, in a Commons motion which has received the backing of 26 MPs – 11 of whom are Labour parliamentarians.

-Opposition MPs from the Conservatives and Liberal Democrats have also voiced concern about the plans.
+Opposition MPs from the Conservatives and Liberal Democrats have also voiced concern about the plans – and at the Green Party conference in Manchester, co-leader Adrian Ramsay described it as “outrageous” and urged Labour MPs to join his MPs in voting against them.

+He told the PA News Agency: “I would urge any Labour MPs who are uncomfortable with this, and many of them are, to vote against the Government so we can push for them to revisit this plan.”

 As she confirmed the date when MPs would debate the measure, Commons Leader Lucy Powell said the Government has made “some really difficult decisions” that it “did not want to make”, but said it was “not afraid” to debate the cuts.